C0D1UM/technical-standard/django/permissions/README.md

 ## Compose permissions

-Many permission classes can be composed Python bitwise operators.
+Many permission classes can be composed by Python bitwise operators.
 *Note: It supports `&` (and), `|` (or) and `~` (not).*

 ```python